fjoanis/reverserl/README.md

 - Generating documentation using rebar and edoc
 - Testing using eunit/QuickCheck mini (Proper should work too - https://github.com/manopapad/proper)
+- Using dializer to perform static code analysis

 Functional Overview
 =====================